A-New-BellHope/bellhopcuda/README.md

 over the CPU is explained by the fact that most of the actual instructions being executed are integer or memory instructions, with only a portion being floating-point math.
-Nevertheless, the floating-point performance may be the bottleneck in some runs, and for some applications, the single-precision version may be useful for obtaining fast, approximate initial results on a consumer GPU.
+Nevertheless, the floating-point performance may be the bottleneck in some runs.
+For some applications, the single-precision version may be useful for obtaining fast, approximate initial results on a consumer GPU.

 ## Accuracy